rvigneshwaran/one-snippet-pro/programming-go-lang/README.md

 18. For loop with a continue statement.
 19. For loop with a nested break statement.
 20. For loop with a nested continue statement.

+These examples cover a wide range of looping scenarios and showcase the different ways to use loops in Go.
+Feel free to explore and experiment with these examples to further understand and utilize looping constructs in your Go programs.

+## Conditionals

+Here's the program with examples demonstrating various conditional constructs in Go:
+1. If statement.
+2. If-else statement.
+3. If-else if-else statement.
+4. Nested if-else statement.
+5. Switch statement with multiple cases.
+6. Switch statement with fallthrough.
+7. Switch statement with expressions.
+8. Switch statement with type assertions.
+9. Conditional assignment with if-else.
+10. Conditional assignment with ternary operator (Go 1.15+).
+11. Short-circuit evaluation with logical AND.
+12. Short-circuit evaluation with logical OR.
+13. Conditional statement with multiple conditions.
+14. Conditional statement with short-circuit evaluation.
+15. Conditional statement with switch and ranges.
+16. Conditional statement with multiple conditions and short-circuit evaluation.
+17. Conditional statement with multiple conditions and else if.
+18. Conditional statement with negation.
+19. Conditional statement with parentheses for clarity.
+20. Conditional statement with complex conditions.

+These examples cover a wide range of conditional scenarios and showcase the different ways to use conditionals in Go.
+Feel free to explore and experiment with these examples to further understand and utilize conditional constructs in your Go programs.